rhysd/git-messenger.vim/README.md

 - **Commit:** `Commit: {hash}` The commit hash
 - **Author:** `Author: {name}<{email}>` Author name and mail address of the commit
-- **Committer:** `Committer: {name}<{email}>` Committer name and mail address of the commit when comitter is different from author
+- **Committer:** `Committer: {name}<{email}>` Committer name and mail address of the commit when committer is different from author
 - **Summary:** First line after `Committer:` header line is a summary of commit
 - **Body:** After summary, commit body is put (if the commit has body)

 The popup window will be automatically closed when you move the cursor so you don't need to close it manually.

-Running command again after the popup window shows up moves the cursor into the window.
+Running this command while a popup window is open, it moves the cursor into the window.
 This behavior is useful when the commit message is too long and window cannot show the whole content.
 By moving the cursor into the popup window, you can see the rest of contents by scrolling it.
+You can also see the older commits.

 Following mappings are defined within popup window.